ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

     "issuer-request-uri": "https://issuer.example.net/token-request",
     "encap-keys": [
       <encoded EncapsulationKey>
+    ],
+    "token-keys": [
+      {
+        "token-type": 3,
+        "token-key": "MI...AB",
+        "origin": "example.com"
+      },
+      {
+        "token-type": 3,
+        "token-key": "MI...AQ"
+        "origin": "example.net"
+      }
     ]
  }
 ~~~

 Issuers MUST support at least one Token Key per origin.
 Issuers MAY support
 multiple Token Key values for the same Origin in order to support rotation.
-Origin configuration for Issuers is out of scope for this document, and so
-the mechanism by which Origins obtain their Token Key value is not specified
-here.

-Issuer directory resources have the media type "application/json"
+As in {{ISSUANCE}}, Issuer directory resources have the media type
-and are located at the well-known location /.well-known/token-issuer-directory.
+"application/json" and are located at the well-known location
+"/.well-known/token-issuer-directory".

 # Token Challenge Requirements